enidgjoleka/brod/README.md

 Disclaimer: This script is NOT designed for use cases where fault-tolerance is a hard requirement.
-As it may crash when e.g. kafka cluster is temporarily unreachable, or (for fetch command) when the parition leader migrates to another broker in the cluster.
+As it may crash when e.g. kafka cluster is temporarily unreachable, or (for fetch command) when the partition leader migrates to another broker in the cluster.

 ## brod-cli examples (with `alias brod=_build/brod_cli/rel/brod/bin/brod`):